Querent-ai/querent-python-research/docs/Entity_Extraction.md

     return pdf_text

-# Replace 'Your_PDF_Name.pdf' with the name of the uploaded PDF
+# Replace 'Your_PDF_Name.pdf' with the name of the uploaded PDF (to reproduce the result access the article at https://escholarship.org/uc/item/4m56569q)
 pdf_text = extract_text_from_pdf('eScholarship UC item 4m56569q.pdf')
 print(pdf_text[:1000])  # Print the first 1000 characters to check

 from transformers import AutoTokenizer, AutoModelForTokenClassification, pipeline import torch